If You Have Diabetes, Annual Eye Exams Are An Important Part Of Monitoring Your Health

 Diabetes influences the development of several eye diseases.
 In addition to retinopathy and DME, diabetes also influences glaucoma and cataract development.

 These eye diseases often begin asymptomatic, meaning that they do not present obvious symptoms (such as pain) that would alert you to their development.

 Glaucoma, for example, is called the “silent thief of sight” because of how it causes tunnel vision in many people before they notice it.

 Annual eye exams ensure that you are well-informed of your eye health, and that you are proactive in managing any new developments.

 Sight lost to diabetic retinopathy, diabetic macular edema, and glaucoma cannot be restored.
 Sight lost to cataracts can often be restored via cataract removal surgery.

-If it has been more than a year since your last eye exam, schedule an appointment to have Dr. Dittman or Dr. Nock examine your eyes.
+If it has been more than a year since your last eye exam, schedule an appointment to have one of our doctors examine your eyes.

 More Information About Diabetic Eye Disease